milesdaudistel/notes/notes.md

 Here, worker is the template method, whose work submethod gets replaced for each different worker.
 The term `hook` is often used for the parts of the template that the user fills in.

 `Framework` is just a bunch of template methods put together.
 A framework is constricting to the user, offering them less flexibility, in return for making implementation a lot less of a hassle.
 The term framework is usually used in web / enterprise programming.
 I wouldn't say a single library is a framework because a library is a tool for a kind of _computational_ task.
 A framework is for ...
 I'll say product-creation tasks for now.
 Web framework, graphical framework, etc.

+`Pagination` Lets say you have some application, and a user makes a really big request, for 1000 pictures, let's say.
+The apps UI would take forever to render 1000 pictures all at once.
+You could either

+a) go through with the request and make the user wait a few minutes

+b) not give the user what they explicitly asked for

+c) paginate the request, giving them a little bit of what they asked for (say a page of 10 pictures), to which the user could then request the next 10 pages, then the next 10, etc.

+Guess which one is best?

 #Databases